arturoherrero/ofstruct/README.md

 OpenStruct allows the creation of data objects with arbitrary attributes.

-**OpenFastStruct** is a data structure, similar to an OpenStruct, that allows the definition of arbitrary attributes with their accompanying values.
-It benchmarks ~3x slower than a Hash, but it's ~4x faster than OpenStruct.
+**OpenFastStruct** is a data structure, similar* to an OpenStruct, that allows the definition of arbitrary attributes with their accompanying values.
+It benchmarks ~3x slower than a Hash, but **it's ~4x faster than OpenStruct**.

+*An OpenFastStruct is not exactly like an OpenStruct, these are the main differences between them:
+- OpenFastStruct doesn't allow hash access like `person[:name]`.
+- OpenFastStruct doesn't provide marshalling.
+- OpenFastStruct allows infinite chaining of attributes <sup>[example](#black-hole-object)</sup>.

 ## Installation